 IMPORTANT: If you fail to complete this service obligation, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Stafford Loan.
 You must then repay this loan to the U.S. Department of Education.
 You will be charged interest from the date the grant(s) was disbursed.

-2015-2016 TEACH Grant Request Form - Required for all students applying for a Federal TEACH Grant.
+2015-2016 TEACH Grant Application - Required for all students applying for a Federal TEACH Grant.

 Student Eligibility Requirements

 To receive a TEACH Grant you must meet the following criteria:

 - Complete the Free Application for Federal Student Aid (FAFSA), although you do not have to demonstrate financial need

 - Complete initial TEACH Grant counseling